Failure museum of companies, products, sports & toys

 Jarts

 In 1988, lawn darts with metal spikes were banned in America by the Consumer Product Safety Commission due to the severe danger they presented.
-From
+These metal

 Read More »